hjr3/softnet-stat/README.md

 This parser should work on all Linux kernels since v2.6.32.
 In later versions of the kernel, more fields were added.
 Currenty, the parser will default these fields to a value of `0` if they are not found in the file.

+## Distribution

+The `softnet-stat` binary is distributed via the [hjr3/softnet-stat](https://packagecloud.io/hjr3/softnet-stat) repository on packagecloud.io

 ## Build

 This software was written in Rust using v1.10.0.
 All dependencies are listed in `Cargo.toml`.
 To build: `$ cargo build`.